My favorites books, essays, and videos.

 It's Charisma, Stupid by Paul Graham

-Paul Graham introduces his theory for how to win presidential elections: charisma.
+Paul Graham introduces his theory for how to win presidential elections.
 He discusses the 11 presidential elections since the advent of televised debates to prove that more than any single issue or party, the charismatic candidate always wins.

 This Old Man by Roger Angell